All Episodes

 The only sporting involved was the game of hunting and killing Indians like animals for money.

-Mr. Limbaugh to Mr. Snyder, to Mr. Goodell, and all NFL club voters, I ask, have an American Indian suffered enough.
+Mr. Limbaugh, to Mr. Snyder, to Mr. Goodell, and all NFL club voters, I ask, haven't American Indians suffered enough?

 You know, Roger Goodell and Dan Snyder are going to be shocked to learn that I am part of the NFL and responsible for this.

-Why think he has sound like he's crying?
+Why think he is sound like he's crying?

 I'm telling you, folks, these people are people who do not like this country as founded.